 Account balances must be paid in full each month.
 Satisfactory settlement of all accounts, including library fines, must be made before graduation.
-All past due account balances must be paid in full before registration.
+All past due account balances must be paid in full before final day for payment (close of registration for each academic term).